NLP-Suite/NLP-Suite/setup_Mac/readme_Mac.txt

 			where Python

 			will give the list of all the locations where Python is installed

+		2. Show the version of Java JDK installed on your machine

+			java -version
+			or
+			java --version

+		3. Show the version of Python installed on your machine

+			python --version